autonity/docs.autonity.org/content/docs/concepts/oracle-network/_index.md

 ## Overview

-This section describes the oracle network, the role of validator as oracle, and the oracle protocol.
+This section describes the oracle protocol, the role of validators in providing and agreeing median price data, and the lifecycle for oracle voting and currency pair management.

-Validator nodes selected to the consensus committee must participate in the Oracle protocol and submit price reports for median aggregation in voting rounds.

 Autonity provides consensus-computed median price data for selected currency pairs as an L1 platform feature.
-The submission of price data for aggregation and voting in an oracle protocol is a validator responsibility.
-As such, validator nodes form an oracle network.
-If selected to the consensus committee, these 'validator oracles' submit raw price data reports for the selected currency pairs on-chain, and, participate in an oracle protocol to agree an aggregated median price for those selected currency pairs in discrete voting rounds.
+The submission of price data for aggregation and voting is a validator responsibility and executed according to an _oracle protocol_.
+As consequence, validator nodes form an _oracle network_.
+When a member of the [consensus committee](/glossary/#consensus-committee), validators must submit raw price data reports for currency pairs on-chain, and participate in the oracle protocol to agree an aggregated median price for the submitted price data in discrete _voting rounds_ using a _commit and reveal_ protocol.
 As voting rounds complete, the aggregated median price data computed and provided by the Autonity network is updated.
-As the consensus committee changes, so does the set of 'validator oracles' to keep it in sync with the consensus committee.
+As [epoch](/glossary/#epoch)'s end the set of oracle voters changes to accord with new consensus committee membership.

 In the oracle protocol a validator has responsibilities to: